-- □ After inserting the CD, wait for a few seconds for the system to detect it before you try to access it. - □ Make sure the label of the disc is facing up. - □ If the disc requires software, make sure the software is installed according to the instructions of the program. - □ Check the volume of your speakers. - Clean the disc. - □ Moisture condensation may have occurred.
-Leave the computer for at least 1 hour while it is turned on.
+- After inserting the CD, wait for a few seconds for the system to detect it before you try to access it. - Make sure the label of the disc is facing up. - If the disc requires software, make sure the software is installed according to the instructions of the program. - ☐ Check the volume of your speakers. - Clean the disc with an appropriate cleaner. - Moisture condensation may have occurred.
+Do not use the computer for at least 1 hour before turning it on.